ciceklab/targeted_brain_tumor_margin_assessment/README.md

 Source code for "Targeted Metabolomics Analyses for Brain Tumor Margin Assessment During Surgery"

 ## Dependencies
 The conda environment is given as **hrmas.yml** if you wish to clone the environment to your machine.
+Please consider using our environment to avoid any inconvenience resulted from version differences.
 - PyTorch
 - scikit-learn
 - pandas